hir02f/lm-lab-csharp-book-manager-api/README.md

 - ASP.NET Core MVC 6 (Web API Project)
 - NUnit testing framework
 - Moq
+- Postman or Swagger
+- MySql if not using InMemory DB, and
+- Entity Framework Mirgrations

 ### How to Get Started
 - Fork this repo to your Github and then clone the forked version of this repo.